slphyx/ABIApp/Readme.md

 ## Overview

 The **ABI** package provides tools for species delimitation of helminths using genetic distance and visualization methods.
-It supports analysis of genetic markers such as "18S rRNA," "ITS2," and more.
-The package also includes a Shiny web app for interactive use.

 ---